christiskatsouris/Introduction-Matlab/README.md

 # 3. Programming in Matlab using functions and programms

-Constructing a function (i.e., a small program) in Matlab allow us to construct our coding procedure more efficiently.
-Furthermore, calling functions in the main workflow is a good programming practice and permits to break-down the procedure into various estimation steps.
+Constructing a function (i.e., a small program) in Matlab allow us to organise our coding procedure more efficiently.
+Furthermore, 'calling' functions in the main workflow is a good programming practice and permits to break-down a procedure into various estimation steps.
+Below we present an example of using a function to obtain the parameter estimates based on a quantile regression model.

 # 4. Concluding Remarks

+Matlab is a computationally fast programming language which can be employed for various applications in statistics, econometrics, numerical analysis and other.
+There are plethora of resources for learning how to program in Matlab.

 ## References